falcon4ever/ofxQNX/README.md

 NEWS
 ====

 01/24/2013
-- Added SoundPlayer implementation (effects only)
+- Added SoundPlayer implementation
+- Stream is implemented using the Multimedia Renderer
+* List of supported media types: https://developer.blackberry.com/devzone/develop/supported_media/bb_media_support_at_a_glance.html#kba1328545526665
+- Non-stream can only play Wav or Ogg

 01/23/2013
 - Added Ogg/Vorbis libs + SoundPlayer placeholders